theminstack/styled/README.md

 ## Server Side Rendering (SSR)

 No configuration is required to make SSR to work.
 When rendered without a browser context (ie. a `document` global), styles are rendered inline.
-On the client, TSS will pull the inlined styles into the document `<head>` _before_ React rehydration occurs.
+On the client, tsstyled will pull the inlined styles into the document `<head>` _before_ React rehydration occurs.

 For more advanced scenarios, you can implement the `IStyleManager` interface and use a `<StyledConfig serverManager={customManager}>...</StyledConfig>` wrapper to capture all rendered styles.